 This book was my first (and for the moment my only) western.
 I’d never written a western before or even thought about doing anything in the genre.
 And I haven’t written one since.
 In fact, after a bad review because the original book was—admittedly—put out too fast at a hectic time in my life, I was certain I’d just drop it altogether.
-Although the plot was based in part on an old classic novel and had a lot of drive, I just didn’t feel like marketing the book or justifying why people should read it after an initial poor reception.
+Although the plot had a lot of drive, I just didn’t feel like marketing the book or justifying why people should read it after an initial poor reception.

-But probably because of its original source in an old book written by a guy (who wrote action) it just did become a western, and that might explain—my junky editing aside—why it failed at first.
+But probably because of its original source in an old book, it is like a western and that might explain why it failed at first.
 It wasn’t for the right audience.
 Now I’m not sure who it’s for, but it lingers like smoke after a fire.

 And there will be more updates.

 I live surrounded by cultivated fields that rapidly give way to wild flowers, wild plants, and wild life.
 I get most of my ideas while drifting innocuously around my house and some of those ideas get into print.